yoheimuta/BufferedLogger/README.md

 # Persistence

-It stores the unsent entries in the local storage when the application couldn't send log entries.
+BufferedLogger stores the unsent entries in the local storage when the application couldn't send log entries.

+By default, it stores them in local files in the Library/Caches directory.

+You can also define your own custom log entry storage backed by any storage system.

+See the EntryStroage protocol for more details.